.NET

 Local SharePoint 2010 development on Windows 7 - awesome experience

 I thought I should share my experience on working with SharePoint 2010 development on Windows 7.
 My previous posts on installing SharePoint 2007 on Vista and Windows 7 are posts that are quite popular.
 The downside with the “old” SharePoint version is that it was not officially supported to install it on a client machine, but SharePoint 2010 is supported for installation on Windows 7 and Windows Vista SP1 for development purposes.
+There are many opinions on having SharePoint 2010 installed on your client OS.
+Some thinks it is despicable, but I think it is great and I’ve used local installations for years now.
+It’s perfect for rapid development, testing and demos.
+In seconds you can spin up a site and show some basic stuff for a client.
+Of course I use virtualization when testing my final bits etc.

 Visual Studio